 Before you start, you should make sure you have everything you’ll need at arm’s length.
 If you have to run out of the room while in the middle of bathing the cat, you’ll have a hard time picking up where you left off.
-You’ll want to have rubber gloves to protect yourself from scratches, cat shampoo, a pitcher, a towel, a cloth, and cotton balls if you want to clean their ears.
+You’ll want to have rubber gloves to protect yourself from scratches, a gentle cat shampoo, a pitcher, a towel, a cloth, and cotton balls if you want to clean their ears.

 To help you and your cat stay happy, here are the six steps explained in detail along with some product recommendations.

 It’s a lot easier to bathe a cat in a sink than in a tub.
 You won’t have to strain yourself as much to comfortably reach the cat, and they may be less stressed in a sink than in a large bathtub.
 Make sure to keep the water lukewarm, as cold and hot water could make your cat uncomfortable and cause them to become even more nervous around water in the future.

 Using either your hands or a pitcher, get the cat nice and wet.
 While avoiding the face, apply the shampoo.
 Products like Burt’s Bees for Cats are recommended.
 It’s hypoallergenic, contains no harmful ingredients, and keeps their fur soft and conditioned.